wapadda/kernelcare-doc/docs/kernelcare_enterprise/README.md

 ePortal v0.8+
 :::

 KernelCare.ePortal has built-in mechanism to download latest patches.
 To start using it, click _Patch Source_ link in KernelCare.ePortal navigational bar and then click Settings.
-Your patch source access info will be provided by your KernelCare representative.
+To get access to the Patch Source, please contact sales@kernelcare.com and request your Patch Source access credentials.

 ![](/images/eportal_dep01_1_zoom70.png)